SOZ-Faut-etre-Sub/SOZ-FiveM-Server/README.md

 - Natural disasters: Earthquakes, blizzards, floods, and meteor strikes.
 - Vehicle bogging system: Tire grip varies depending on the terrain.
 Unsuitable off-road vehicles can sink into the ground and get stuck, requiring manual assistance to free them.
 - Fully drivable and synchronized trains between players.
+- Vehicles remain on the map, even when the FiveM bubble empties.

 ## Housing & Real Estate
 - Customizable housing system, allowing players to replace default decorations with their own.